anewgithubname/Juzhen/README.md

 ## Known Issues
 1. GPU computation only supports single precision calculation.
-2. Currently, Hadamard multiplication does not support in place transpose.
+2. Currently, Hadamard multiplication does not support in place transpose on GPU.
 ## Benchmark on some CPUs/GPUs
 Benchmark using MNIST example, time collected by the built-in profiling tool.